valera86/Microsoft-/Frequently-Asked-Questions-(FAQ).md

 These are unfortunately features that aren't going to be back-ported to earlier versions of Windows, so we won't be able to bring the Terminal to those versions either.

+#### `wt.exe` stopped working

+This is something that can happen intermittently whenever the Terminal is updated.
+Something in the upgrade process causes the execution alias to stop working correctly.
+You might get an error message like:

+> Windows cannot find 'C:\Users\richard\AppData\Local\Microsoft\WindowsApps\wt.exe'.
+Make sure >you've typed the name correctly, then try again.

+Most of the time, you can resolve this by toggling the App Execution Alias for WT off then on the screen at https://stackoverflow.com/a/66539884/1743

 ### Transparency

 #### Why does acrylic not work?